qerberos-code/vizdatasurveychallange/README.md

 If the previous year surveys were the same as last year ’23, we could show the trend of moving from  remote to hybrid.
 Comparison with other industries and explain.

-Section 3:
+Section 3A (freelancer):

 Position and primary focus, secondary or etc…

-We can do something pretty cool -   they divide section to freelancer, and employees
+#We can do something pretty cool -   they divide section to freelancer, and employees

 What is the difference between the tools and the scope.